Subscribe to our mailing list

 The U.S. Federal Aviation Administration (FAA) has assessed the Government of India’s Civil Aviation Authority.
 It was assessed as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards.

 India has the third largest rail network in the world, and train travel in India is generally safe.
 Nevertheless, accidents and on-board fires are sometimes caused by aging infrastructure, poorly maintained equipment, overcrowding and operator errors.
 IRCTC.co.in is the official website to book trains in India, however usability is poor and it is difficult to register as a foreigner on the site.
+Where’s My Train is a useful app for locating and checking the progress of your train.

 When travelling by train: